krypted/precache/README.md

 1. Copy the LaunchDaemon to `/Library/LaunchDaemons`
 2. Change the ownership: `chown root:wheel /Library/LaunchDaemons/com.github.krypted.precache.plist`
 3. Change the permissions: `chmod 644 /Library/LaunchDaemons/com.github.krypted.precache.plist`
-4. Modify the LaunchDaemon file to suit your needs.
+4. Modify the LaunchDaemon file to suit your needs
   * If you're not putting the `precache.py` script in `/usr/local/bin` make sure you adjust the path in the line `<string>/usr/local/bin/precache.py</string>`
-5. Make sure the `precache.py` script is in the correct location and with the correct permissions.
+5. Make sure the `precache.py` script is in the correct location and with the correct permissions
 6. Load the LaunchDaemon: `sudo launchctl load -w /Library/LaunchDaemons/com.github.krypted.precache.plist`

 If you want to change the day/s when this runs, you can simply change the integer values for `Weekday` to any combination of days, such as `246`.
 This will run on Tuesday, Thursday, and Saturday.